tjhickey724/compiler_design/code/MiniC/PA4/PA4a.md

-## PA4a Generate an Abstract Syntax Tree
+## PA4a Generate an Abstract Syntax Tree for MiniJava programs
 An Abstract Syntax tree is a tree where each node corresponds to a grammar rule.
 We usually don't use a much simpler grammar for ASTs than we used for parsing because they don't need to be left-recursive or can even be ambiguous.